Ringa Tohu Papa

 Progression and specialisations

-Roadmarkers usually start as roadmarker assistants, and progress to work as skilled operators.
+Roadmarkers usually start as roadmarker assistants, doing traffic control, and progress to work as skilled operators.

 Skilled operators can become supervisors or managers.